Physical activity in pregnancy

 Antenatal exercise classes provide an opportunity to meet up with other pregnant women and may help in keeping you motivated to carry on exercising through your pregnancy.
-If you would rather go it alone then there are plenty of other options such as walking, jogging, swimming or just dancing around the room to your favourite music!
+If you would rather go it alone, then there are plenty of other options such as walking, jogging, swimming or just dancing around the room to your favourite music!
 If you take part in exercise classes, make sure you tell your instructor that you are pregnant and check that they are qualified to offer advice to pregnant women.
-Pregnancy is a great opportunity for you to maintain or start being physically active and make it become a habit so that once your baby is born you can continue exercising, which could help to shift that post pregnancy weight.
+Pregnancy is a great opportunity for you to start being physically active and make it become a habit, so that once your baby is born you can continue exercising, which could help you to achieve a healthy post pregnancy weight.

 We'd love to hear your thoughts about this page below.